-Tony Benn was a charismatic and principled politician who passionately championed the causes of socialism within the British Labour party.
-He served in the Labour government of 1974-79, but failed to achieve a higher position in the Labour movement.
-He is chairman of Stop the War coalition and was a high profile critique of the Iraq War.
+Tony Benn (1925 – 2014) was a charismatic and principled politician who passionately championed the causes of socialism within the British Labour party.
+He served in the Labour government of 1974-79 but failed to achieve a higher position in the Labour movement.
+He was chairman of Stop the War coalition and was a high profile critique of the Iraq War.

 “Democracy is always a struggle for justice against the powerful”

 – Tony Benn

 Tony Benn Early Life

 Tony Benn was born in London, on April 3rd, 1925.
 His father William Wedgwood Benn was also the first Viscount of Stansgate.
 His father was initially a Liberal member of Parliament, who later defected to the Labour Party before being elevated to the House of Lords.
 Tony Benn learnt some of his politics from his father.
 However, although William Benn was concerned with equality and compassion, he never accepted socialist ideology with the same enthusiasm as his son later would.

 Tony Benn was educated at Westminster School and later New College, Oxford.
 At Oxford, he was elected president of the Oxford Union, a popular venue for future British politicians.

 During World War II, Tony Benn joined the air force and served in South Africa and Rhodesia.
 His father and brother also served in the Armed Forces; his brother was tragically killed.
 After the war, Benn worked for a short time with the BBC.
 Six years after the war, in 1951 Benn was elected as an MP for Bristol South East.
 At the age of only 26, Tony Benn was the youngest member of Parliament.